norelinorth/norelinorth.github.io/_posts/2025-09-21-variance_analysis.md

 author: "Noreli North"
 categories: [AI, ERP]
 ---

-sections:
-  - id: "the-problem"
-    title: "The Time Crisis Nobody Talks About"
+    **The Time Crisis Nobody Talks About**
-    content: |
       Let me paint you a picture that's probably painfully familiar.

       It's month-end.
 Sarah, a financial controller at a mid-sized manufacturing company, sits at her desk with **seventeen Excel tabs** open.
 Each one comparing this  year's numbers to last year's.
 She's been at this for two days already, and she's maybe 60% done.

       Sound familiar?